Kincardine floating offshore wind farm

 The Kincardine floating offshore wind farm is located off the east coast of Scotland, about 15 km south-east of Aberdeen.
 It has an installed capacity of nearly 50 MW, and when commissioned in 2021 it was the world's largest wind farm with floating turbines.

 It is a demonstration project that consists of six turbines, all mounted on semi-submersible platforms.
 The first turbine, a Vestas V80-2 MW, was installed in 2018.
 This was joined by five larger V164-9.5 MW turbines in 2021.

 The project was developed by Kincardine Offshore Windfarm Ltd. (KOWL), initially comprising Pilot Offshore Renewables and Atkins, however this is now a joint venture between Flotation Energy and the Cobra Group.

 Statkraft has a power purchase agreement to buy all of the power generated, estimated at over 200 GWh per year, equivalent to about 50,000 homes.
 This contract gives a guaranteed minimum price until 2029, reducing the financial risk of the project.

-Although the project is named Kincardine, it is not located near Kincardine, Fife or Kincardineshire.
+Although the project is named Kincardine, it is not located near Kincardine, Fife but is off the coast of the historic county of Kincardineshire.